spring-ai-community/mcp-security/README.md

 ### Setup for all use-cases

-In very case, you need to activate Spring Security's OAuth2 client support.
+In every case, you need to activate Spring Security's OAuth2 client support.
 Add the following properties to your `application.properties` file.
 Depending on the flow you chose (see above), you may need one or both client registrations: